-F5® has quietly grown into the leader of Web Application Firewalls with their Application Security Manager™ (ASM®) module and their Advanced Web Application Firewall (AWAF).
-While the other “top dogs” were sleeping, F5 was diligently pouring resources into a more intelligent, easier to use, and more feature-rich WAF.
+F5® has quietly grown into the leader of web application firewalls with their Application Security Manager™ (ASM®) module and their Advanced Web Application Firewall (AWAF).
+AWAF extends F5’s WAF with new features to combat fraudulent credential stuffing & bot mitigation, along with a whole slew of other new features.
+While the other “top dogs” were sleeping, F5 was diligently pouring resources into a more intelligent, easier to use, and feature-rich WAF.

 However, as is the case with all innovation in technology, there is some confusion around new names and concepts.
 A lot of you out there are asking what is the difference between ASM and AWAF?
 I hope to add some clarity in this article and define the exact differences between F5’s base WAF a.k.a.
 ASM, and the Advanced WAF a.k.a.
 AWAF.